Skip to Main Content

 What is Post-Conviction Relief?

-Know the Grounds for Post-Conviction Relief in New Jersey
+Know the Grounds for Relief

-New Jersey imposes strict deadlines for PCR petitions.
+The state imposes strict deadlines for PCR petitions.
 It is very much a time-sensitive process.
 If you wait too long to take action, you may miss out on your opportunity to get justice.
-As a general rule, a petition for post-conviction relief must be filed within five years of the conviction or sentence, unless the delay is excused for exceptional circumstances.
-In New Jersey, courts require a showing of both a valid claim and a reason for any delay beyond the deadline.
-Because post-conviction is often the last chance to challenge a conviction, timely action is essential.
-Consult with a top-rated New Jersey post-conviction relief attorney as soon as possible.
+As a general rule, a post-conviction relief petition must be filed within five years of the conviction or sentence, unless the delay is excused for exceptional circumstances.
+This five-year time limit is strict, but excusable neglect or other factors may extend it.

 Bonnie Putterman is a Post-Conviction Relief Lawyer